 Whipped Bakeshop is the brainchild of Philadelphia artist Zoë Lukas.
 Zoë's love of baking was born as a child among her food-loving family.
 Her father traveled frequently and used his special bakery-radar powers to seek out deliciousness across the country (he has an encyclopedic memory of food establishments, and recently was able to name at least 35 bakeries from memory in Baltimore city alone).
 All family gatherings revolve around food, talking about what was eaten, what is being eaten, and what will be whipped up next.
 Zoë has a degree in painting from the Maryland Institute College of Art, and her paintings have appeared in numerous shows.
 Zoë's love of art and baking combined when she moved to Philadelphia in 2003 and worked for three of the top bakeries in the city, all the while continuing to create her own treats for friends and family.
-In 2007, she decided to take the plunge and start Whipped Bakeshop.
+In October 2009, the doors of Whipped Bakeshop opened.
 Zoë vows never to work in a cubicle again!

 Besides being our store manager, Jenn is best known at Whipped for her overconfidence in her ability to become a Navy Seal.
 A graduate of the Pennsylvania Academy of the Fine Arts and the University of Pennsylvania, Jenn is perhaps best described as a rogue artist.
 She leads a double life, by day decorating your cakes and cookies, by night painting dinosaurs for museums, and whenever possible fighting crime with her vicious attack chinchillas.
 Jenn's biggest dream for the future is to have a team of lady assassins with awesome super ninja powers to do her bidding.
 Until then, you can find her driving around Fishtown on her scooter, or at her home with a sour ale in one hand, a piping bag in her second hand, and a vinegar-based condiment in her third hand.
 You can apply to be one of her lady assassins by visiting her website.
 Ninjas only, please.